A man manufacturing a semiconductor.

 This isn’t just theory.
 You’ll gain real, job-ready skills that prepare you to work in manufacturing environments right away.

-Course 1: Manufacturing Production Essentials
+Phase 1: Manufacturing Production Essentials (Weeks 1–8)

 By the end of the program, you won’t just understand how these systems work—you’ll have practiced using the same tools and methods used in the industry today.